FIR (2022 film): Critical response

-M Suganth of The Times of India gave the film’s rating 3.0 out of 5 and wrote "Thankfully, the rapid editing (GK Prasanna) and the pulsating background score (by Ashwath) ensure that the film manages to move at a breakneck pace, and manage to stop us from thinking about logic and help the film keep us engaged."
-Indiaglitz gave the film’s rating 3 out of 5 and stated that "Go for this action packed thriller with a few interesting twists and turns."
-Manoj Kumar R of The Indian Express gave 3.5 out of 5 stars, stating that "The writing in the first half is shaky as the scenes and the functioning of the country’s top security agencies plays out like an uninformed melodrama.
-We have an inspector-ranking officer in the NIA, who thinks the coded message that he managed to secure from a terrorist would somehow make him a laughing stock at the office and keeps it to himself.
-We have a girl, who is not allowed to ask too many questions.
-Her only job is to book flight tickets at the orders of her seniors.
-We have a surveillance expert who stands so close to the people he follows that they could hear him breathe.
-And then we have a clownish YouTuber, who is also an expert computer hacker.
-He has been trusted with the responsibility of keeping tabs on a communication network used by terror groups.
-And he loses some life-saving information because he was too busy eating his burger in his underwear at the library of the NIA office."
-Behindwoods gave the film 2.5 out of 5 stars, stating that "Vishnu Vishal's acting, the solid writing makes FIR a gripping and engaging watch."
+M Suganth of The Times of India gave 3 out of 5 and wrote "Thankfully, the rapid editing (GK Prasanna) and the pulsating background score (by Ashwath) ensure that the film manages to move at a breakneck pace, and manage to stop us from thinking about logic and help the film keep us engaged."
+Manoj Kumar R of The Indian Express gave 3.5 out of 5 stars and wrote "FIR lacks the maturity of Kamal Haasan's Vishwaroopam.
+The lack of nuance in properly establishing the islamophobia, misunderstanding suffered by different communities and politics behind intensifying polarization have been left out from the movie for the convenience of the narration."

 Srinivasan Ramanujam of The Hindu wrote after reviewing the film that "Despite being a thriller, FIR also manages to throw in some powerful moments, but could have done well to avoid some unnecessary over the-top elements that seem to dilute its core premise in the first place."
-Navein Darshan of The Cinema Express gave 3.5 out of 5 stars and wrote "Most of us would have had this question on our mind for long: "Where are our Muslim protagonists?"
-The void for Muslim leads is finally being filled by Khaliqs and Irfans now.
-But it is undoubtedly scarring to realise that we as a society are still making them scream, "We are not terrorists!"
-Hopefully, one fine day we will get to see our Wizams and Mohammads dancing to intro songs, cracking jokes and taking on evil kingpins, just like our Karthiks and Shivas."
-Haricharan Pudipeddi of Hindustan Times stated after reviewing the film that "FIR has some smart, well-written twists for a thriller.
+Navein Darshan of Cinema Express gave 3.5 out of 5 stars and wrote "Debutant Manu Anand sets the bar so high with a lot of interesting elements like these that when inconveniences come in the form of forced comedy and loopholes it almost feels criminal.
+I would hate to analyse a film based on the pre and post-intermission halves, but in FIR, the difference is so jarring that you can't help yourself from missing the highly tactful writing of the first half in the latter."

+Haricharan Pudipeddi of Hindustan Times wrote "FIR has some smart, well-written twists for a thriller.
 As the twists untangle themselves in the end, the film feels more complete."
-Bhavana Sharma of Pinkvilla gave 2.5 out of 5 and wrote "On the whole, this film is worth watching this weekend.
-You should stop looking and asking for logic and then just engage yourself in the tale."
-Ashameera Aiyappan of Firstpost gave the film 2.5 out of 5 and stated "FIR has its heart in the right place.
+Bhavana Sharma of Ashameera Aiyappan of Firstpost gave the film 2.5 out of 5 and stated "FIR has its heart in the right place.
 And the questions it asks are incredibly pertinent.
 Irfan begins to retaliate only when he is forced to the corner.
 And when he says that he is done trusting the system and its judiciary -- the emotion hits home.
 After all, we live in dystopian times where minorities are consistently pushed away from the doors of justice.
 But good intentions don’t always make for good cinema."